Articles for a Perfect Day

 5. Feeling the rhythm at the Notodden Blues Festival in Telemark, taking place every year in late August

-6. Spotting whales on a whale safari off the Vesterålen Islands.
+6. Spotting whales on a whale safari off the Vesterålen Islands

 7. Attending Bergen International Festival, June, one of Scandinavia’s main cultural events, featuring music, literature, theater, dance, opera, and more